Daemonising Celery and Flower on Windows¶

 To create a new task for celery click on

 Actions menu in the

 right-hand pane.
 Give the task a name and description.
-You may wish to use something similar
+Next, click on the

 Change User or Group button and type